 As the second phase of the project unfolds, there may be temporary changes to transit stop locations.
 Any changes to stops or the route will be announced on the Town of Yarmouth website and social media, as well as here on our Get Involved page.

 Q: How will on-road parking be affected by this project?

-When construction is done, two (2) of the existing twenty-one (21) existing on-road parking spaces on Main Street will be removed in order to accommodate the streetscape improvements.
+Two (2) of the existing twenty-one (21) existing on-road parking spaces on Main Street will be removed in order to accommodate the streetscape improvements.

 Q: How will private property, trees, and driveways be affected?

 Construction will be confined to the Town’s road allowance.
 Disturbed driveways and boulevard areas will be fully restored to preconstruction conditions or better.
 Driveways will be regraded as necessary to blend smoothly with the reconstructed roadway.

 As part of the improvements, drainage improvements, such as new boulevard catch basins, will be provided as appropriate in order to improve drainage of boulevard areas.